SmartBear/swaggerhub-cli/README.md

 ## `swaggerhub api:create OWNER/API_NAME/VERSION`

-creates a new API / API version
+creates a new API / API version from a YAML/JSON file

 ```
 USAGE